MrCoolPotato/OCR-Tool/README.md

 ## Note

 This tool uses Tesseract OCR which needs to be installed and the path to the `tesseract.exe` should be correctly specified in the script.
 In this script, it is specified as `C:\Program Files\Tesseract-OCR\tesseract.exe`.
-Please update this path if your Tesseract OCR installation is in a different location.
+Please update this path if your Tesseract OCR installation is in a different location. (only needed if running from source code)